Information & FAQs

 Suitability

-All our tours involve getting into and out of the minibus and for safety reasons alone, you must be able to do this independently.
+All our tours involve getting into and out of the minibus, and for safety reasons alone, you must be able to do this independently.

-On our garden tours, you can do as little or as much as you like, and at your own pace – you can sit and read a book or explore every path in the garden.
+On our garden tours, you can do as little or as much as you like, largely at your own pace – you can sit and read a book or explore every path in the garden.

 Our tours have no upper age limit, although there is a lower age limit of 16.

-Single travellers
+Single female travellers

 Sleeping & eating